amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 </ul>
 <BR>
 **Introduction**

-These days, I rarely work on data sets with less than **1000** features.
-Not a big deal with today's computing power, but can easily turn into a nightmare when you need to use certain forest-based models, heavy cross-validation, grid tuning, and most ensemble work. <i>Note: the term variables, features, predictors are used throughout and mean the same thing.</i>
+I can't remember the last time I worked on a data sets with less than **1000** features.
+Not a big deal with today's computing power, but can turn into a nightmare when you need to use certain forest-based models, heavy cross-validation, grid tuning, and most ensemble work. <i>Note: the term variables, features, predictors are used throughout and mean the same thing.</i>

 Off the bat, there are 3 ways to deal with **high-dimensionality data** (i.e. too many variables):